-54 Tipping-off
+54 Tipping-off.
+U.K.

-- (1) This section applies where a section 49 notice contains a provision requiring- - (a) the person to whom the notice is given, and - (b) every other person who becomes aware of it or of its contents, to keep secret the giving of the notice, its contents and the things done in pursuance of it.
+- (1) This section applies where a section 49 notice contains a provision requiring- - (a) the person to whom the notice is given, and - (b) every other person who becomes aware of it or of its contents, to keep secret the giving of the notice, its contents and the things done in pursuance of it

-- (2) A requirement to keep anything secret shall not be included in a section 49 notice except where- - (a) it is included with the consent of the person who for the purposes of Schedule 2 granted the permission for the giving of the notice; or - (b) the person who gives the notice is himself a person whose permission for the giving of such a notice in relation to the information in question would have constituted appropriate permission under that Schedule. - (3) A section 49 notice shall not contain a requirement to keep anything secret except where the protected information to which it relates- - (a) has come into the possession of the police, the customs and excise or any of the intelligence services, or - (b) is likely to come into the possession of the police, the customs and excise or any of the intelligence services, by means which it is reasonable, in order to maintain the effectiveness of any investigation or operation or of investigatory techniques generally, or in the interests of the safety or well-being of any person, to keep secret from a particular person.
+- (2) A requirement to keep anything secret shall not be included in a section 49 notice except where- - (a) it is included with the consent of the person who for the purposes of Schedule 2 granted the permission for the giving of the notice; or - (b) the person who gives the notice is himself a person whose permission for the giving of such a notice in relation to the information in question would have constituted appropriate permission under that Schedule. - (3) A section 49 notice shall not contain a requirement to keep anything secret except where the protected information to which it relates- - (a) has come into the possession of the police, [F30 the National Crime Agency], F31...
+[F32 Her Majesty's Revenue and Customs] or any of the intelligence services, or - (b) is likely to come into the possession of the police, [F30the National Crime Agency], F31...
+[F32Her Majesty's Revenue and Customs] or any of the intelligence services, by means which it is reasonable, in order to maintain the effectiveness of any investigation or operation or of investigatory techniques generally, or in the interests of the safety or well-being of any person, to keep secret from a particular person.